 - 1. Ensure all controls are in neutral. - 2.
 Set parking brake. - 3.
-Activate accessories using ignition switch. - 4.
+Insert key and activate accessories using ignition switch. - 4.
 If starting machine in normal conditions, start engine and run at low throttle under light load for at least one minute before applying heavier load.